Dhyakia/OPC_Project04/README.md

 3. Un-zip the file and you're done !

 ## 2. Setting up a virtual environement
-1. With the console command, navigate to the instalation folder
+1. With the console command, navigate to the folder of instalation.
 2. To create the virtual environement, enter this command :

    Windows : ```python3 -m venv c:\path\to\venv```